yaoweibin/mod_tcache/README.md

 Context: `http, server, location`

 Specify the maximum size of the cached response.
-If it's large than this size, the response will not be cached.
+If it's larger than this size, the response will not be cached.

 Syntax: **tcache_store_buffer_size** `size`